PUGX/PUGXGeneratorBundle/README.md

 * translated texts
 * support for form themes (customizable)
 * default templates suitable with Boostrap and Font Awesome
+* nice "check" icons for boolean fields (when using Font Awesome)

 Documentation
 -------------